alexwlchan/alexwlchan.net/src/_articles/2022/2022-11-17-changing-the-macos-accent-colour.md

 ---
-layout: post
+layout: article
 date: 2022-11-17 22:38:39 +00:00
 title: Changing the macOS accent colour without System Preferences
 summary: Updating the accent colour everywhere, with immediate effect, using a script written in Swift.
-tags:
+topics:
-  - macos
+  - macOS
-  - swift
+  - Swift
-  - colour
+  - Colours
-old_syntax_highlighting: true
 ---

 In System Preferences, you can change the accent colour of your Mac: